avrilzchen/goose-hackathon-project/README.md

 Installation requirements:

-Internet browser
+-Internet browser

-ReactJS
+- ReactJS

-In the command line, you'll also need to run the command 'yarn add react-scripts'.
+- In the command line, you'll also need to run the command 'yarn add react-scripts'.

 Open the web page, and click to receive facts about their ghastly gaggles!
 Be taken by fear when you hear their honk!